 The French brought pot au feu to Vietnam and introduced the idea of slaughtering cows for food to the Vietnamese of the north.
-The northern regions of Vietnam are not as rich as those in the south, and food scarcity is not a stranger to a northern Vietnamese household.
+The northern regions of Vietnam are not as rich as those in the south, and food scarcity may have been a way of life in a northern Vietnamese household.
 The northern Vietnamese get their food where they can find it, and they learned to take the beef parts and bones that their French conquerors did not want for their table.
 It is widely believed that this is how pho of the north, called pho bac, came to be.

 Even today, northern Vietnamese and pho purists consider pho bac the true pho.
 It is not uncommon to find a person from northern Vietnam or a pho purist to turn away from lavish preparations of pho nam or from pho that is not made from beef stock.
-Some of them find such preparations shocking and even disgusting.
+A few purists may even find such preparations shocking and disgusting.

 Pho Nam: Pho of the South

 French rule did not last in Vietnam.
 The Second World War saw the country known as French Indochina fall under Japanese occupation, although the new Japanese rulers retained their French administrators.
 But France was not to regain her full political influence on Vietnam.
-After the war, a series of events led to the splitting of Vietnam into North Vietnam and South Vietnam in 1954.
-North Vietnam, which is Communist country, kept Hanoi as its capital.
+After World War II, a series of events led to the splitting of Vietnam into North Vietnam and South Vietnam in 1954.
+North Vietnam, which is Communist country, kept Hanoi (Hà Nội) as its capital.
 South Vietnam is a democracy centered on Saigon (or Sài Gòn).

 Thousands of North Vietnamese fled the Communist rule, and escaped across the border to South Vietnam.
 These refugee families took with them their cherished pho recipes and introduced pho to their brethren in the south.
 Here, pho is to make a turn that eventually shocked pho purists from the north.